Repair or Sell As-Is? How to Price a Fire Damaged Home for Both Scenarios

 Comparing the Numbers: Which Path is Right for You?

-Let’s look at a hypothetical example to illustrate the difference.
-Imagine a home with an ARV of $300,000 and estimated fire damage repairs of $60,000.
+Consider a theoretical scenario to demonstrate the distinction.
+Imagine a residence with an ARV of $300,000 and projected fire damage restoration costs of $60,000.

 Factor